edvirs/cli_chat/README.md

 # cli_chat
-This is a multithreaded TCP chat on python3
+This is a multithreaded TCP chat on python3 with command-line interface

 ## Features: